Free Interpreting Service for trade unions

 - representing a member during a dispute resolution.

-The Free Interpreting Services cannot be used by trade unions for:
+The Free Interpreting Service cannot be used by trade unions for:

 - contract negotiation